Welcome to today's edition of the Rush 24-7 podcast.

 They're trying to drive a wedge between Trump and his supporters.

-Anyway, it's getting hot and heavy, and it's it's becoming apparent to me, and I didn't think it would take long, but it's becoming apparent to me that the drive-by media is gonna shift course here, and they are going to try to take Trump out.
+Anyway, anyway, it's getting hot and heavy, and it's becoming apparent to me, and I didn't think it would take long, but it's becoming apparent to me that the drive-by media is going to shift course here, and they are going to try to take Trump out.

-And it there's also the possibility that they did this on purpose, uh, like they did with McCain to set everybody up every the end of the day, they're gonna be pushing the Clinton agenda and the Clinton campaign, the Clinton candidacy, which is the odds are.
+At the end of the day, they're going to be pushing the Clinton agenda and the Clinton campaign, the Clinton candidacy, which is the odds are.

 But don't forget, this is the bunch.

-This is the this is the group that the White House, this Ben Rhodes guy admits that there's nobody in the White House press corps that knows anything.
+This is the group that the White House, this Ben Rhodes guy, admits that there's nobody in the White House press corps that knows anything.

 The individuals, the media people, the journalists, they don't know anything.

-You can lie to them left and right and they'll just believe it because they're they're ideologically predisposed to believe and support Democrats.
+You can lie to them left and right, and they'll just believe it because they're ideologically predisposed to believe and support Democrats.

-So this guy Ben Rhodes said, you know, we've lied through our teeth.
+So this guy, Ben Rhodes, said, you know, we lied through our teeth.

 He didn't use those words.